e-delaney/e-delaney.github.io/_pages/research.md

   Mark T. Keane, Eoin M. Kenny, Eoin Delaney and Derek Greene

 ### Activities

+* I am honoured to receive the national award of Best Application of AI in a Student Project.

 * I have recieved a scholarship from AIES to present my research at the AIES student track.

 * I have received a scholarship for attending the ICCBR-22 doctoral consortium.